TomHerman11/nodejs-group-chat/README.md

 <br/>

  ## Further Ideas
+ - Show the username to the user (without sending a message).
+ - Add a time stamp to each message.
+ - Show online users.
  - CSS: set a maximum width for each message.
  - Disable the option of sending an empty message.
  - Delete a message: